evkx/evkx.github.io/content/models/bmw/ix1/iX1_eDrive20/_index.md

 ### Steering

-Dynamic steering is a standard feature on the BMW iX1 eDrive20.
-Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is a standard on the BMW iX1 eDrive20, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Brakes